-NOTE: If the DetNet controller does not include the 5GS specific "5gs-node-max-latency" nor the end-to-end "Max-latency", the TSCTSF can derive the Requested 5GS Delay or, alternatively, the PCF can derive the PDB.
-Similarly, if the DetNet YANG configuration does not include the 5GS specific "5gs-node-max-loss" nor the end-to-end "Max-loss", the TSCTSF can derive the Requested Packet Error Rate or, alternatively, the PCF can derive the PER.
+NOTE: If the DetNet controller does not include the 5GS specific "_3gpp-5gs-node-max-latency" nor the end-to-end "max-latency", the TSCTSF can derive the Requested 5GS Delay or, alternatively, the PCF can derive the PDB.
+Similarly, if the DetNet YANG configuration does not include the 5GS specific "_3gpp-5gs-node-max-loss" nor the end-to-end "max-loss", the TSCTSF can derive the Requested Packet Error Rate or, alternatively, the PCF can derive the PER.